Nationals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

+- In eight games as the underdog over the last 10 matchups, the Nationals have posted a mark of 4-4.

-- In their last 10 matchups with a total posted by sportsbooks, the Nationals and their opponents are 6-4-0 when it comes to hitting the over.
+- When it comes to the over/under, the Nationals and their foes are 6-4-0 in their last 10 contests.

-- The Nationals are 2-2-0 against the runline over their past 10 games (four of those contests had a runline set by bookmakers).
+- The Nationals have a 2-2-0 record against the spread over their past 10 matchups (bookmakers set runlines in four of those games).

 Nationals Betting Records & Stats

-- The Nationals have come away with 22 wins in the 53 contests they have been listed as the underdogs in this season.
+- The Nationals have been chosen as underdogs in 54 games this year and have walked away with the win 22 times (40.7%) in those games.

-- Washington is 16-22 this season when entering a game as the underdog by +125 or more on the moneyline.
+- Washington has entered 48 games this season as the underdog by +110 or more and is 19-29 in those contests.

-- The Nationals have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 47.6% chance of pulling out a win.

-- The Nationals have an against the spread mark of 5-4-0 in nine games with a line this season.
+- The Nationals are 5-4-0 against the spread in their nine games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!